Nationals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been victorious in 13, or 40.6%, of the 32 contests they have been chosen as underdogs in this season.
+- The Nationals have come away with 13 wins in the 33 contests they have been listed as the underdogs in this season.

-- Washington has a record of 10-13 in games where oddsmakers have it as underdogs of at least +125 on the moneyline.
+- Washington is 9-11 this season when entering a game as the underdog by +140 or more on the moneyline.

-- The moneyline set for this matchup implies the Nationals have a 44.4% chance of walking away with the win.
+- The moneyline set for this matchup implies the Nationals have a 41.7% chance of coming away with a victory in the contest.

-- Washington and its opponents have gone over the total this season in 12 of its 32 opportunities.
+- Washington's games have gone over the total in 13 of its 33 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.